vertica/VerticaPy/docs/source/installation.rst

 Install VerticaPy
 ------------------

-To install VerticaPy with all the depenedencies, including some geospatial packages such as GeoPandas and Descartes, run the following **pip** command:
+To install VerticaPy with all the dependencies, including some geospatial packages such as GeoPandas and Descartes, run the following **pip** command:

 >>> pip3 install verticapy[all]